 (Offered as SWAG 208, BLST 345 [US], and ENGL 276.)
 Reading the work of black feminist literary theorists and black women writers, we will examine the construction of black female identity in American literature, with a specific focus on how black women writers negotiate race, gender, sexuality, and class in their work.
 In addition to reading novels, literary criticism, book reviews, and watching documentaries, we will examine the stakes of adaptation and mediation for black female-authored texts.
 Students will watch and analyze the film and television adaptations of The Color Purple (1985), The Women of Brewster Place (1989), and Their Eyes Were Watching God (2005) as well as examine how Toni Morrison’s The Bluest Eye (1970) was mediated and interpreted by Oprah Winfrey’s book club and daytime talk show.
 Authors will include Toni Morrison, Zora Neale Hurston, Alice Walker, Gwendolyn Brooks, and Gloria Naylor.
 Writing Attentive.
 Expectations include diligent reading, active participation, two writing projects, weekly response papers, a group presentation, and various in-class assignments.

 Limited to 20 students.
 Priority given to those students who attend the first day of the class.
 Open to first-year students with consent of the instructor.
 Fall semester.
-Professor Henderson.2019-20: Offered in Spring 2020
+Professor Henderson.2021-22: Offered in Fall 2021

 (Offered as BLST 347 [US] and SWAG 347.)
 From the aftermath of the Civil War to today's "global war on terror," the U.S. military has functioned as a vital arbiter of the overlapping taxonomies of race, gender, and sexuality in America and around the world.
 This course examines the global trek of American militarism through times of war and peace in the twentieth century.
 In a variety of texts and contexts, we will investigate how the U.S. military's production of new ideas about race and racialization, masculinity and femininity, and sexuality and citizenship impacted the lives of soldiers and civilians, men and women, at "home" and abroad.
 Our interdisciplinary focus will allow us to study the multiple intersections of difference within the military, enabling us to address a number of topics, including: How have African American soldiers functioned as both subjects and agents of American militarism?
 What role has the U.S. military played in the creation of contemporary gay and lesbian subjectivity?
 Is military sexual assault a contemporary phenomenon or can it be traced to longer practices of sexual exploitation occurring on or around U.S. bases globally?